How Much Do Vet Techs Make? Average Vet Tech Salary in 2025

 - Specializations and Certifications: Obtaining specialized certifications like becoming a Licensed Veterinary Technician (LVT, RVT, CVT) can enhance earning potential.

-Average Vet Tech Salaries
+Average Vet Tech Salary in 2025

-Average Vet Tech Salary by State
+Vet Tech Salaries by State

 How Much Do Vet Techs Make Per Hour?

 The compensation for vet techs can also be broken down by hourly rates, which range from $14 to $25 per hour on average across the country.
 This hourly wage can increase with additional training, experience, and specialized skills.
+Those who have gained expertise in niche areas like anesthesia, emergency care, or laboratory diagnostics often get higher hourly wages.

 Salary Based on Experience and Certification